bucket-xv/draid/docker/README.md

 ### Automate Test suite

+Note: You need to setup once each time before running the test.

+The setup time is around 2 minutes and the test time is around 1 minutes.

 1. Run the script to setup the test environment on **mon node**.
 Use `-v` to print the verbose output.

 ```bash